wurthless-elektroniks/smc360/docs/hackedsmcs.md

 ```

 When IPC command 0x04 arrives, that means the kernel is far enough into the boot process that it is now trying to
 grab the current time from the RTC.
-The IPC handler is hooked so that any attempt to request the system time redirectsz
+The IPC handler is hooked so that any attempt to request the system time redirects
 to the following:

 - Wait for some operation to finish.